AdobeDocs/commerce-admin.en/help/stores-purchase/stores.md

 1. Click **Save Store View**.

-   If you were to open your store in edit mode, you would see that it now has a default view.
+   If you open your store in edit mode, you can see that it now has a default view.

    ![New store with default view](./assets/new-store-default-view.png)<!-- zoom -->